 Pan-fried Pork Chops with Gravy

 Want to Save this Recipe?
 Just type your email below, and I’ll send it over!

-Let your chops rest out of the fridge for about 15-20 minutes.
+Step 1: Let your chops rest out of the fridge for about 15-20 minutes.
 After drying the chops from the brine, season with pepper, paprika, marjoram, and garlic powder.

-Lightly dredge the chops in seasoned flour and let rest for 5 minutes.
+Step 2: Lightly dredge the chops in seasoned flour and let rest for 5 minutes.

-Heat a large skillet with oil and butter and place the chops in, frying for 3-5 minutes on each side.
+Step 3: Heat a large skillet with oil and butter and place the chops in, frying for 3-5 minutes on each side.

-I recommend frying the pork chops in batches as to not overcrowd the pan.
+Tip: I recommend frying the pork chops in batches as to not overcrowd the pan.
 This will give you an even cook on each chop.

-Then add the sliced onions and saute until tender, then the garlic.
+Step 5: Then add the sliced onions and saute until tender, then the garlic.
 Continue to cook another minute until the garlic is fragrant.

-Sprinkle the flour into the onion/garlic and butter, whisking to form a rue.
+Step 6: Sprinkle the flour into the onion/garlic and butter, whisking to form a rue.
 Continue to whisk until brown and slowly pour in chicken broth.

-Reduce heat to a low simmer and place the pork chops in the smooth and thickened pork onion gravy, simmering for 15-20 minutes until pork chops are tender.
+Step 7: Reduce heat to a low simmer and place the pork chops in the smooth and thickened pork onion gravy, simmering for 15-20 minutes until pork chops are tender.
+This step softens the crust on the pork chops and gives them the smothered in pan gravy flavor that is as southern as it gets.

+Pan-fried Pork Chops with Gravy